A contrast between hidden valleys in the North Downs and the Darent Valley Path through three interesting villages.

 Leave the station through its small car park and turn sharp right into a No Through Road, initially heading S. You will be following this winding country lane through the secluded Austin Lodge valley for just over 2 km.
 Halfway along it dips down and passes Lower Austin Lodge Farm.
 In a further 1 km fork left (ignoring the “No Entry” sign) and follow the lane through the hamlet of Upper Austin Lodge.

-In 250m go past a stile and follow the path round to the right, then over another stile.
-Follow the undulating path for 1 km as it goes along the edge of the woodland on your left, at times just inside it.
-At the end of this section the path climbs to the top of the valley, with distant views of Canary Wharf and the City back over your right shoulder.
-After a level stretch of 100m, with a house behind the trees on your left, there is an inconspicuous stile on the left with a yellow footpath marker.
+In 250m the path goes past a broken stile and veers right.
+Go over another stile and follow the path for 1 km along the edge of the woodland on your left, at times just inside it.
+At the end of this undulating section the path climbs to the top of the valley, with distant views of Canary Wharf and the City back over your right shoulder.
+After a level stretch of 100m, with a house behind the trees on your left, there is a stile on the left with a yellow footpath marker.

-If you are doing one of the Short Walks (heading directly to Shoreham), go to §8.
+If you are doing the Short Walk (omitting Otford), go to §8.

 Turn left and go over the stile onto a potentially muddy path between fences.
 In 60m turn right and go along a narrow bridleway for 200m, also between fences.
 At the end go through a small metal fieldgate to join a farm track coming in from the right.
 Do not go over a stile beside a large metal fieldgate into the field ahead but go through a smaller metal gate to its right, staying on the bridleway.

 Follow the bridleway along the right-hand edge of a wood, soon going downhill and then bending sharply left in front of a large hollow.
 The bridleway comes out onto a narrow lane where you turn right, going gently downhill between hedges.
 In 150m, shortly after the lane has curved left, turn left through a wooden kissing gate to the left of a fieldgate onto a permissive path into Magpie Bottom2.